Gasfornuis/Kitchen-chat/README.md

 ## 💡 Philosophy

 - **Super minimal**
-  No glass morphism, animations, or advanced themes — just a clean website that works everywhere.
+  No glass morphism, animations, or advanced themes, just a clean website that works everywhere.
 - **All functionality preserved**
   You can still create conversations, send and receive messages, and more.